by Aris Janigian

 According to this study “unconscious bias” is not demonstrably at work in the criminal justice system, nor is it crystal clear that White people have significant advantages over Black and Latinos.
 These tepid results were left unannounced by most corporate media, but where they were announced here is how it went: CNN’s headline for that study: “Harvard Study Finds Institutional Racism ‘Permeates’ the Massachusetts Justice System.”

 This is par for course for most corporate media’s reporting on these matters, and a good example and good lede into what I call Hystericalism.
-Hystericalism as distinguished from hysteria, because I view the former as a regular mode or practice as opposed to a stand-alone psychological phenomenon, one sanctioned and, at least, implicitly encouraged by the most influential institutions of our society: news and social media corporations, politics, and places of higher learning, as I will demonstrate below presently.
+Hystericalism as distinguished from hysteria, because I view the former as a regular mode or practice as opposed to a stand-alone psychological phenomenon.
+Hystericalism is largely manufactured and commodified or “monetized by the most influential institutions of our society: news and social media corporations, politics, and even places of higher learning, as I will demonstrate below presently.